Hellogoodbye: Everything Is Debatable and S'Only Natural (2013–present)

 In August 2013, Hellogoodbye stated they would release their third studio album Everything Is Debatable.
 The album was released on October 29, 2013.
 In October 2013, Hellogoodbye was the opening act for Paramore's The Self-Titled Tour with Metric.

 On January 13, 2015, the band released the single "I Wanna See the States" for a promotion for PBS Learning Media's geography lessons.
 In January 2017, Forrest Kline teased that a new track would be released on behalf of a charity donated to the ACLU, and revealed the title hours later as "Stare into the Black", before posting it on the band's online store for sale.
 Forrest posted the song to the band's YouTube account shortly after, and confirmed a new album was in the works on Hellogoodbye's Facebook account, stating "[Stare Into The Black] was intended for it... and will likely still be included."

 On August 2, 2017, the band announced the "Would Zombies!
 Aliens!
 Vampires!
 Dinosaurs!
 Kill You?"
 Tour, a six date tour during which they played the first two albums in whole, as well as select other songs.

 On July 22, 2018, Hellogoodbye announced via their official Facebook page that their new album S'Only Natural will be released on October 5, 2018.

-In Fall 2021, Hellogoodbye embarked on a US & UK tour celebrating the 10-year anniversary of their second LP, "Would It Kill You?"
+In late 2021, Hellogoodbye embarked on a US and UK tour celebrating the 10-year anniversary of their second LP, Would It Kill You?
 They played the album in its entirety along with additional hits from their catalog.